Camtasia

 Final Verdict

 For users looking for professional-quality video editing with an easy-to-use interface, TechSmith Camtasia is an excellent piece of software.
 It’s quite easy to learn to use, and it’s possible to go from downloading to creating and uploading your first movie in less than an hour.
-The added bonus of a companion mobile app Fuse makes for easy file transfers from your mobile device to your workflow.
+The bonus of a companion mobile app Fuse makes for easy file transfers from your mobile device to your workflow.

 If you create tutorial videos or other screen-based content, then Camtasia has all the tools that you’ll need for creating polished videos that are easy for your viewers to follow along with.